filecoin-project/devgrants/.github/ISSUE_TEMPLATE/microgrant.md

 ---
 name: Next Step Microgrant Application
-about: We are not accepting new applications at this time, but be sure to check back in!
-The next round will be open shortly.
+about: Submit this issue to apply for a Next Step Microgrant
 title: <Your Title Here>
 labels: Micro Grant
 assignees: ErinOCon